Spain–United States relations: Early 19th century

-Mid-nineteenth century
+Mid-19th century

 Tensions continued throughout the 19th century.
 Queen Isabella II, who reigned from 1833 to 1868, became a dominant figure in Spanish-American relations.
 In 1839 she became involved in the Amistad affair, over the fate of the schooner La Amistad and the 53 slaves she carried.
 Isabella was one of several claimants to their ownership, and even after its resolution in 1841, following a U.S. Supreme Court decision, the Spanish government continued to press for compensation.
-She involved her country in the Chincha Islands War (1864–66), which pitted Spain against her former possessions of Peru and Chile.
+She involved her country in the Chincha Islands War (1864–1866), which pitted Spain against her former possessions of Peru and Chile.
 The American Minister to Chile, Hugh Judson Kilpatrick, was involved in an attempt to arbitrate between the combatants of the Chincha Islands War.
 The attempt failed, and Kilpatrick asked the American naval commander Commander Rodgers to defend the port and attack the Spanish fleet.
 Admiral Casto Méndez Núñez famously responded with, "I will be forced to sink [the US ships], because even if I have one ship left I will proceed with the bombardment.
 Spain, the Queen and I prefer honor without ships than ships without honor." ("España prefiere honra sin barcos a barcos sin honra".)
 During the Chincha Islands War, Spanish Admiral Pareja imposed a blockade of Chile's main ports.
 The blockade of the port of Valparaíso, however, caused such great economic damage to Chilean and foreign interests, that the British and American governments lodged a formal protest.

 During the mid-nineteenth century, one American diplomat declared:

 The romantic historian Washington Irving (1783–1859) was appointed minister by President John Tyler in 1842–1846.
 The history, customs, and pageantry of Spain seduced Irving.
 He admired the de facto head of state, regent Baldomero Espartero, then locked in a power struggle with the Spanish Cortes.
 Irving's official reports on the ensuing civil war and revolution expressed his romantic fascination with the regent as young Queen Isabella's knight protector, He wrote with an anti-republican, undiplomatic bias.
 Though Espartero, ousted in July 1843, remained a fallen hero in his eyes, Irving began to view Spanish affairs more realistically.